KIS Organics Nutrient Pack FAQ

 Will the compost tea get rid of diseases on my plants?

 Compost tea is not a fungicide or pesticide.
 The mechanism behind compost tea is more of a probiotic application, giving the plant greater resistance and ability to fight off pathogens.
+It is intended as a preventative prophylactic approach as opposed to curative.

 Then you need to add it and start your brewing process again.